artjom-mashanin/ambiguous-blog-api/README.md

 ## Database

-For database we will be using Postgresql 17 with latest availalbe version of Prisma ORM
+For database we will be using Postgresql 17 with Prisma ORM version 6.16.0

 ### Database schema